Watch Your Mailbox

 The Online Classroom

-Orientation is an online introduction to the Vermont Law School distance learning online classroom.
-When you receive notice that you have access to the online classroom, you should proceed directly to the VLS Distance Learning Orientation course.
-This course is self-guided and should be completed before the start of your first class.
+You will be enrolled in an Orientation Module that starts one week prior to the start of your first class – the Enrollment Advisor will remind you when that Orientation is due to start.
+This orientation is an online introduction to the Vermont Law School, the online platform, and various expectations, policies, and school codes.
+This course is required and self-guided and you must complete it before the start of your first class.
 The orientation course has two goals.
 First, to acquaint you with Vermont Law School, the school's programs and philosophy, and to help you review key concepts that will become important to your first set of classes.
 Second, we want you to have an opportunity to work within the online classroom, experimenting with the different technologies you and your professors will employ.
 While "assignments" within the orientation are not graded, they must be completed.
-Your program manager will be watching to make sure all tasks are completed successfully.
+Your Enrollment Advisor will be watching to make sure all tasks are completed successfully.
 By completing the orientation, we will help you sort out any kinks in accessing the online classroom technologies and help you be as prepared as possible for your first class.
 The orientation course will remain accessible to you throughout your studies so you may refer back to it as necessary.

 Looking Ahead - Summer Session